eunos-1128/QMEAN/doc/source/run_qmean_scoring.rst

                         Must have following members:

                           * local_potentials: path to :class:`PotentialContainer`
                             applied for local scoring.
                           * global_potentials: path to :class:`PotentialContainer`
-                                               applied for global scoring
-                                               (qmean4 / qmean6)
+                            applied for global scoring (qmean4 / qmean6)
                           * local_scorer: path to :class:`NNScorer` to estimate
                             local scores. this is used if *use_nn* is set to True (default)
                           * linear_local_scorer: path to :class:`LocalScorer` to
                             linearly combine per-residue scores.
-                                                 this is only used if *use_nn* is set to False.
+This is only used if *use_nn* is set to False.
                           * global_scorer: path to :class:`GlobalScorer` to
-                                           linearly combine global scores
-                                           (qmean4 / qmean6)
+                            linearly combine global scores (qmean4 / qmean6)
                           * reference_tab: path to :class:`ost.Table` containing
                             reference data.
-To calculate the global
+To calculate the global Z-scores.
-                                           Z-scores
   :param use_nn:        Whether to use neural network to calculate local scores.
                         This is the prefered way of doing things.
 Set this to False if you want to fallback to the good old times when linear